Sip smartly and guilt-free with our handy guide to buying the best-tasting, lower-calorie vino. Cheers!

 4. Avoid added sugar in Champagne

-Light and effervescent, a glass of bubbly seems like the perfect summer drink.
+Light and effervescent, a glass of bubbly seems like the perfect celebratory drink.
 But be sure to check the label for a "brut nature" or "brut zero" designation, which signifies that hardly any extra sugar has been added.
 Puckette explains, "While all sparkling wines have a certain amount of sugar, which is necessary for the fermentation process that creates the bubbles, I'd suggest sticking to brut nature varieties of Champagne, Cava (the Spanish version of champagne), and sparking wine from the U.S. These regions have stricter rules about added sugar than Italy, where prosecco is produced."
 One five-ounce glass of brut nature Champagne has around 120 calories, compared to around 175 for a sweet (aka "doux") Champagne.

 1. German Kabinett or Spatlese Reisling: Thanks to strict alcohol and sugar regulations in Germany, these wines have only 7.5 grams sugar per bottle and are very low-alcohol (about 9 percent ABV).
 A cold glass of Reisling is sweet and refreshing, a perfect summertime drink.